melsofany/EcoSync/replit.md

   - Full access to client and supplier information for accounting purposes
 - **System-wide Integration**: Accounting role appears in all user interfaces, forms, and permission checks
 - **Database Schema**: Updated user role definitions to include accounting role

+### Complete Database Backup System (2025-08-04)
+- **Full Database Export**: Comprehensive backup system for IT administrators
+- **Complete Data Coverage**: Exports all tables with real data including:
+  - Users (without passwords for security)
+  - Clients and suppliers with full details
+  - Items with part numbers, descriptions, and specifications
+  - Quotation requests with their items and details
+  - Purchase orders with their items and pricing
+  - Supplier pricing and quotes
+  - Complete activity log (1000+ records)
+- **SQL Format**: Generates executable SQL file for complete system restoration
+- **Security Features**: Activity logging, role-based access (IT admin only), security warnings
+- **Production Ready**: Designed for server deployment with comprehensive deployment guide